Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 What Integration Looks Like

-When you’re growing, you move toward the healthy qualities of Type 6.
+When growing, you move toward the healthy qualities of Type 6.
 This doesn’t mean becoming anxious or dependent.
 It means developing capacity for:

 Authentic collaboration.
-Working with others rather than competing against them.
+Working with others rather than against them.
 Finding strength in interdependence instead of solo excellence.

 Vulnerable courage.
-The bravery to show up without armor, to be seen without achievements as shields.
+The bravery to show up without armor.
+To be seen without achievements as shields.

 Process over product.
 Learning to value the journey itself, not just the destination.
 Being present rather than always optimizing.